 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 What’s your largest monthly expense?
 For many, it’s a home mortgage payment.
 As a result, you might try to pay your mortgage with a credit card to earn extra rewards.
-After all, this can be an easy way for several decades to earn bonus points.
+After all, this can be an easy way to consistently earn bonus points.
 However, you must first verify that your mortgage servicer accepts credit card payments.

 Why Pay Your Mortgage With a Credit Card?

-One workaround is to use a third-party payment app like Plastiq.
-With any credit card mortgage payment, plan on paying a processing fee.
+Fortunately, there are some ways to get around this.
+One workaround is to use a third-party payment app like Plastiq, though plan to pay a processing fee.
 This fee is typically around 2.5% of the payment total.

-This bonus is worth $1000 in any award travel booked on the Chase travel portal.
 Your points can be worth a lot more by transferring them at a 1:1 ratio to an airline or hotel partner.
-Some of the most exciting partners include:
+Some of the most flexible partners include:

 - Avianca LifeMiles

 - British Airways

 - World of Hyatt